-By Jana El Hassan
+By Jana al-Hassan

-BEIRUT: Justice Minister Shakib Qortbawi said Wednesday that his ministry is finalizing the draft decree establishing the Independent National Commission (INC) mandated with investigating the fate of Lebanese missing persons.
+BEIRUT: Justice Minister Shakib Qortbawi said Wednesday that his ministry was finalizing the draft decree to establish the Independent National Commission tasked with investigating the fate of Lebanese missing persons.

 "Hopefully, the draft will be ready within the next few days [and I will] sign it and refer it to the Cabinet," Qortbawi told The Daily Star.